SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 .. docnote:: FIGURE: add underscored parameter label: (_ number: inout Int)

-Passing the same variable as an in-out parameter more than once is also an error because of exclusive access.
+.. docnote:: Code listing & figure: Replace i with a better name.

-For example:
+Passing the same variable as an in-out parameter more than once is also an error --- for example:

 .. testcode:: memory-balance